google/libphonenumber/FAQ.md

 *   `+1 412 535 abcd` is parsed the same as `+1 412 535 2223`.

-*   If someone fat-fingers and adds an extra alpha character in the *middle*, then the library assumes this was a mistake and fixes it.
+*   If someone mistypes and adds an extra alpha character in the *middle*, then the library assumes this was a mistake and fixes it.
 E.g. the extra `c` in `+1 412 535 c0000` is ignored, and this is parsed the same as `+1 412 535 0000`.

-*   If someone fat-fingers and *replaces* a digit in the middle with an alpha character, and the remaining characters do not make up a valid number, this alpha character is not converted and the resulting number is invalid, e.g. with `+1 412 535 c000`.
+*   If someone mistypes and *replaces* a digit in the middle with an alpha character, and the remaining characters do not make up a valid number, this alpha character is not converted and the resulting number is invalid, e.g. with `+1 412 535 c000`.